ctbarna/npmap.js/README.md

 ## Credits

-Heavily inspired (cough, cough) by [MapBox.js](https://github.com/mapbox/mapbox.js), and, of course, built on the great [Leaflet](https://github.com/Leaflet/Leaflet) library.
+Heavily inspired (cough cough) by [MapBox.js](https://github.com/mapbox/mapbox.js), and, of course, built on the great [Leaflet](https://github.com/Leaflet/Leaflet) library.
 Standing on the shoulders of giants.

 ## Docs